TabbyML/tabby/README.md

   * 2 = debug
   * 3 = trace

-When using Python, theses variables should be set before importing the `ctranslate2` module, e.g.:
+When using Python, these variables should be set before importing the `ctranslate2` module, e.g.:

 ```python
 import os